MKLau/rclean-joss/rclean-joss.md

 programming language ``R`` has grown exponentially to become one of the top ten programming languages in use today.
-However, recently concerns have arisen over the reproducibility of scientific research [@Peng2011 @Baker2016 @Stodden2018] and the potential issues related to the complexity and fragility of analytical software [@Pasquier2017 @Chen2018].
-There is now a recognition of the need for well documented, transparent code and that simply making the code open is not enough [@Chen2018].
-Because of this, tools that can lower the time and energy required to re-factor and streamline analytical scripts could have a significant impact on scientific reproducibility across all disciplines [@Visser2015].
-Toward this goal, we have created ``Rclean`` to aid in the automated code reduction to focus on results that are specifically relevant to a research product, such as a blog, academic talk or research article.
+However, recently concerns have arisen over the reproducibility of scientific research [@Peng2011 @Baker2016 @Stodden2018] and the potential issues stemming from the complexity and fragility of analytical software [@Pasquier2017 @Chen2018].
+There is now a recognition that simply making the code open is not enough and that there is a need for improvements to documentation and transparency [@Chen2018].
+From this perspective, tools that can lower the time and energy required to re-factor and streamline analytical scripts could have a significant impact on scientific reproducibility across all disciplines [@Visser2015].
+Supporting this objective, we have created ``Rclean`` to aid in automated code reduction to focus on results that are specifically relevant to a research product, such as a blog, academic talk or research article.

-The ``Rclean`` package provides a simple, easy to use tool for scientists conducting analyses in the R programing language.
+The ``Rclean`` package provides a simple, easy to use tool for scientists conducting analyses in the R programming language.
 Using graph analytic algorithms, ``Rclean`` isolates the code necessary to produce a given result (e.g. an object stored in memory or a table or figure written to disk).
 This process relies on the